jafingerhut/jafingerhut.github.com/transcripts/2012-rich-hickey-deconstructing-the-database.md

 + Process requires new space
 + Fundamental move away from _places_

-[ Background image of this slide looks like concentric rings that you see when cutting a cross-section of a tree trunk. ]
+[ Background image of this slide is growth rings of a tree trunk. ]
 ```

 So the fundamental difference here from a place-oriented database is